 Participants are expected to learn by lectures, site visits and group discussions.
-This program focuses on gaining practical knowledge with market-oriented approach by case-studies and hands-on experience.
+This program focuses on gaining practical knowledge for improvement of investment environment of participant's country through experience and examples of Japanese companies (including small and medium enterprises).

 During the program, participants will visit several Japanese investment promotion agencies and Japanese companies.
-Participants will learn about successful measures of country promotion by examining other countries' cases.
+Participants will learn about successful measures of country promotion by examining other countries' cases as well.